TribalPages.com Ferguson/Sellers/Armentrout/Sevier/Rutherford/Nolte/McCord/Oehlert/Scott

 Check out the "Ferguson Genealogy" e-Book in the link below!!

+---> UPDATE 2008 <--- New data was discovered 4 Apr 2008 for James Matthew Scott's parents and for Mary Ann Howes' parents, along with an additional generation of her ancestors!
 (A complete upload of new entries was made Mar.
 4, 2008.
 There were several thousand new entries added, mostly due to the inclusion of family data from a "new" cousin, Diana (Smith) Chesser.
 She added a lot of new information from the Nelson/Ferguson family connections.
 The uploading process has a slight "bug," where NOTES attached to an entry will occasionally have two words run together in the text.
 This will be slowly corrected as I make time to update various entries, but I will probably NOT have the time to do them all... so bear with us and know that those mistakes were not in the original GEDCOM file that was uploaded.)

 The Ferguson Plaid

 This plaid is associated with the Highland Scots.
-The Scots are probably part of our family heritage, since so many pieces of evidence point to our family's ancestry being that of the "Scotch-Irish."
+The Scots are probably part of our family heritage, since so many pieces of evidence point to our family's ancestry being that of the "Scots-Irish."
 However, at this time no direct ancestral link has been found which joins us to any of the present Scottish clans that rightfully claim the use of this plaid in their tartans.

 To begin with our oldest-known Ferguson ancestor,